kennethkflai/projects/Capturing Causality/README.md

 # Capturing Causality in Bias in Human Action Recognition

-Script provided is in relation with the following paper:
+The script provided is in relation to the following paper:

 - K. Lai, S. Yanushkevich, V. Shmerko, and M. Hou, [Capturing Causality in Bias in Human Action Recognition](https://www.sciencedirect.com/science/article/abs/pii/S0167865521001380), in Pattern Recognition Letters, vol. 147, July 2021, pp. 164-171.

-Architure used in the paper is as follows:
+The architecture used in the paper is as follows:

 ![](tcn.png)

-The Res-TCN network is composed of four block of residual units.
+The Res-TCN network is composed of four blocks of residual units.
 Each residual unit is composed of three sets of sub-blocks where each sub-block is the combination of Batch Normalization (BatchNorm), Rectified Linear Unit (ReLu), and Convolution layers.
 The sub-block structure is illustrated in the Figure above.
 Res-U(32, 8, 1) represents a sub-block containing a convolutional layer with 32 filters (F = 32), filter size of 8 (K = 8), and stride of 1 (S = 1)

 ## Dataset
 The experiment in this paper is based on the [FALL-UP Dataset](https://sites.google.com/up.edu.mx/har-up/).
 A description of the dataset can be found in: